 Materials and supplies are defined as items costing less than $2,000 per unit, energy supplies, manufacturing and merchandising supplies, medical and laboratory supplies, repair and maintenance supplies, field supplies, agricultural supplies, educational supplies, etc.

 Administrative supplies such as paper, pens and other office supplies are not allowed as direct costs because they are accounted for in VT’s indirect cost rate calculation.
 In special circumstances, administrative supplies may be charged as a direct cost line item.
-In such cases a Form B will need to be submitted to OSP with the Proposal Approval Form.

-The term Consultant refers to an individual or organization hired to provide services of an advisory nature.
+The term consultant refers to an individual or organization hired to provide professional services of an advisory nature.
 A consultant may be hired when the necessary expertise is not available within the university community.
 A Virginia Tech employee cannot serve or be paid as a consultant on sponsored projects.
 Consultants must submit a letter in which their services and rates are described.

 Indirect rates are fixed annually through an agreement with the Office of Naval Research (ONR).
 Commonwealth of Virginia legislative action obligates the University to recover indirect costs wherever possible.